Separation of isotopes by laser excitation: Process

-The shortest-wavelength fundamental vibration of gaseous UF6 is around 16 µm.
+The shortest-wavelength fundamental vibration of gaseous UF6 is around 16 μm.
 At room temperature its width (around 20 cm−1) is much larger than the isotopic shift (0.6 cm−1).
 The broadening is due to thermally populated excited vibrational and rotational states.
-To allow for selective excitation, the UF6, diluted about 100fold by a carrier gas (which can be argon or nitrogen), is cooled to about 80 K by adiabatic expansion through a nozzle into vacuum.
+To allow for selective excitation, the UF6, diluted about 100 fold by a carrier gas (which can be argon or nitrogen), is cooled to about 80 K by adiabatic expansion through a nozzle into vacuum.
 Initially there are still collisions (which are necessary for cooling).
-But after traveling about 10 nozzle diameters, due to the expansion, they are so rare that condensation cannot anymore take place.
+But after traveling about 10 nozzle diameters, due to the expansion, they are so rare that condensation can no longer take place.
 Avoiding collisions is also necessary to suppress any collisional transfer of energy between the isotopes.
 Such a molecular beam method is used in all cases, where spectral narrowing is needed for selective excitation.